stan-dev/design-docs/designs/0003-parallel_autodiff.md

 Reverse mode autodiff needs some refactoring to work with the task based approach of the TBB.
-However, we don’t need to deal with TBB tasks ourselves atm, since we can just use parallel for and parallel reduce.
+However, we don’t need to deal with TBB tasks ourselves atm, since we can just use parallel map and parallel reduce.
 These TBB algorithms chunk the work to be done into inter-dependent tasks (these algorithms are examples of so-called data parallel programming in TBB jargon).
 How these are executed is nothing